One week in Belize: the perfect itinerary

 How to get from Guatemala to Belize (and vice versa)

-As I mentioned in the Guatemala itinerary post, we decided not to rent a car and instead relied on public and private transport.
-It wasn’t easy to find reliable information, but don’t worry — I’ll lay it all out for you here.
+As I mentioned in the Guatemala itinerary post, we decided not to rent a car and instead relied on a mix of public transportation and private transfers.
+It wasn’t easy to find reliable information, but don’t worry, I’ll break everything down here.

-Belize and Guatemala share a 266-kilometer border, a straightforward line that separates Belize to the east and Guatemala to the west.
-However, it’s a bit complicated: in 1859, a treaty defined the boundaries between the two countries, but Guatemala still claims about 11,000 square kilometers (nearly half of Belize's current territory), so the matter remains unresolved.
-Despite this tension, crossing the border was simple and stress-free.
+Belize and Guatemala share a 266-kilometer border, a relatively straightforward line that separates Belize to the east and Guatemala to the west.
+However, the history between the two countries is a bit more complicated.
+In 1859, a treaty defined the boundaries between them, but Guatemala still claims about 11,000 square kilometers, nearly half of Belize’s current territory, so the dispute remains unresolved.
+Despite this tension, crossing the border was surprisingly easy and stress-free.

 Our last stop in Guatemala was Tikal, where we stayed at the Hotel Jaguar Inn Tikal, conveniently located next to the Mayan ruins.
-I highly recommend this hotel (or one of the few others nearby), but a heads-up: it’s quite isolated, with no town nearby.
+I highly recommend this hotel (or one of the few others nearby), but one thing to keep in mind: it’s quite isolated, with no town nearby.
 The closest town is Flores, where most visitors usually stay.

-To take public transportation, we would have first needed to go to Flores by shuttle, about a 1-hour journey, and then catch a bus.
-It wasn’t worth the extra time, so instead, we arranged a shuttle directly to our next destination, San Ignacio in Belize, through Hotel Jaguar Inn Tikal.
+To use public transportation, we would first have needed to take a shuttle to Flores, about an hour away, and then catch a bus from there.
+We didn’t think the extra backtracking was worth it, so instead we arranged a shuttle directly to our next destination, San Ignacio in Belize, through Hotel Jaguar Inn Tikal.

-After breakfast, our car was ready and waiting to take us to the Belize border.
-We got out there, went through border formalities on foot (stamping out of Guatemala, walking about a hundred meters, and entering Belize).
-There’s no entry fee, but there is an exit fee (twenty US dolars by land; by air, it’s usually included in the ticket price).
+After breakfast, our driver was already waiting for us to take us to the Belize border.
+We got out there and handled the border crossing on foot: exit stamp from Guatemala, a short walk of about a hundred meters, and then entry into Belize.
+There’s no entry fee, but there is an exit fee (US$20 when crossing by land; by air, it’s usually included in the ticket price).

-With our passports stamped, we bid farewell to our Guatemalan driver, and a Belizean car and driver were ready to greet us.
+With our passports stamped, we said goodbye to our Guatemalan driver, and a Belizean driver was waiting for us on the other side.
 From there, it took about 30 minutes to reach our first stop in Belize, the Mayan ruins of Xunantunich.
-Our driver waited for us and then took us to our hotel in San Ignacio, the Cahal Pech Village Resort.
+Our driver waited while we visited the site and then took us to our hotel in San Ignacio, the Cahal Pech Village Resort.

 .